 - Keep a diary of your symptoms every day.
 You might find that, generally, you get the same symptoms on the same days during each cycle.
 Knowing this can help you to plan your life around your symptoms.
 So, rest on the days that you know you will feel tired and do activities on the days you won’t feel tired.

 - Do some gentle physical activity each day, such as a short walk.

 - Keep to a regular sleep routine, going to bed and getting up at the same time every day.

 - If you need to nap, try to sleep for around 30 minutes.

 - Get support from other people.
 Knowing others are there to help can be a real energy booster.

 - Don’t push yourself too hard.
 Rest when you begin to feel tired.

 - Eat a well balanced diet to try to keep your energy levels up.

-- Learn to manage tiredness, get help with shopping and housework and don’t try to do it all yourself.
+- Learn to manage fatigue.
+Get help with shopping and housework, and don’t try to do it all yourself.